lasselundstenjensen/itu-bds-sdse/lessons/07-branching-strategies/B-gitflow.md

 ## Hotfix branches

-Feature branches are used to develop new features or bug fixes.
-They are created from the `develop` branch and merged back into the `develop` branch when the feature is complete.
+Hotfix branches are used to quickly implement bug fixes and patch production.
+They are similar to release and feature branches, but they are created from the `main` branch and merged back into the `main` branch (and `develop` or current `release` branch) when the hotfix is complete.

 </br>